saikumar-a/blog/contact.md

 ---
 layout: page
 title: Contact
-tagline: Create a contact form and you are good to go
+tagline: Do you wanna reach me.
 ---

 Contact me by providing comments in this blog.